-- As an English major, you will study a complex and interdisciplinary subject, since literature intersects with history, the visual arts, popular culture, philosophy, science, politics, and publishing practices.
+- Study a complex and interdisciplinary subject that intersects with history, the visual arts, popular culture, philosophy, science, politics, and publishing practices.

 - Prepare for a variety of careers by mastering close reading and heightened sensitivity to nuanced language, argument, and persuasion.